kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 - Create a Gold_XX schema in AI Lakehouse
 - Provision AI Data Platform
 - Provision Object Storage buckets
+- Provision Analytics Cloud

 ---

 ### Important Note

+If multiple instances of ATP, AI Lakehouse and Analytics Cloud instances need to be created, please ensure that the instance names are unique.
+The instance names can then end with _01, _02, _03 etc.

 If multiple users are concurrently working on this workshop, then for different users _01, _02, _03 can be used, instead of using _XX.